marcodelmastro/AdventOfCode2017/README.md

 * **Day 20**: 2021-02-11
   * Simplified 3D particle simulation (distances, collisions).
 * **Day 21**: 2021-02-11
-  * A sort of Conway's game of life with pre-ritten evolution/expansion rules. `numpy` to rotate and flip, a lot array broadcasting.
+  * A sort of Conway's Game of Life with pre-ritten evolution/expansion rules. `numpy` to rotate and flip, a lot array broadcasting.
+* **Day 22**: 2021-02-11
+  * Another sort of Conway's Game of Life, now with a vector changing the grid status and moving accoridng to it.
+Again, using complex numbers for position and (change or) direction proves very handy!
+Grid status saved in a dictionary since the grid size is infininte.